mjaun/android-anuto/README.md

 The laser basically mows through everything in front and behind his target.
 It is recommended to use this ability on straight tracks.

 ###Maps
 Currently there is only one map included in the game.
-But maps are based on xml and should be very easy to build.
+Since maps are based on XML files it should be straight forward to create new ones, so feel free to do so.

+###Color Sensor Support
+There is support for a i2c based color sensor which will make your "next wave" button a little bit fancier.
+It's only available on the ColorsensorDev branch and you'll need a beaglebone black kit with BFH cape in order to use it.

+Note that this branch will not receive any further updates since we would like to make the game available for anyone who has an Android mobile phone.

 ##How to Install
-The whole repository consists of an android studio project and the game is still under heavy development.
-So the easiest way to install the game at this point would probably be to import the project into android studio and load it to your phone/beaglebone.
+The whole repository consists of an Android Studio project and the game is still under heavy development.
+So the easiest way to install the game at this point would probably be to import the project into Android Studio and load it to your phone/beaglebone.
+If you got a beaglebone with BFH cape make sure you choose the ColorsensorDev branch in order to use the color sensor.

-However you can also clone the repository and issue **adb install ./app/build/outputs/apk/app-debug.apk** from within the repository folder to install the game.
+If you received a signed APK file simply issue **adb install <path to apk>** to install the game.

-###Installation for the beaglebone
-To get the latest version of the game including the colorsensor support, make sure to clone the ColorsensorDev-branch.

-###Colorsensor support
-There is support for a i2c based color sensor which will change some game colors for you.
-But its only available on the ColorsensorDev branch and you'll need a bfh beaglebone black kit in order to use it.

 ##Contributors
 - oojeiph   https://github.com/oojeiph